justinau1145/multi-style-image-transfer/README.md

 ### Training

 Download the data to the ./data/ folder.
-The content images come from the [COCO](https://cocodataset.org/#download) dataset and the style images come [Wikiart](https://www.kaggle.com/c/painter-by-numbers) dataset.
+The content images come from the [COCO](https://cocodataset.org/#download) dataset and the style images come from the [Wikiart](https://www.wikiart.org/) dataset.
 Run the script train.py.

 ```bash
 python -m scripts.train \